 - Safety Gifts – these favors can be used on Halloween night and years to come – flashlights, reflector lights, reflective lanyards, etc.

-- Money Carriers – fanny packs and money wallets keep your money & valuables secure while you’re enjoying the Halloween night
+- Money Carriers – shoe wallets and money belts keep your money & valuables secure while you’re enjoying the Halloween night

 Show Your Appreciation!